bsalimi/dsc100-sp25/README.md

 **Note:** Office hours will be held via Zoom (link can be found on the Canvas calendar - will be updated soon).

-Babak Salimi: Tuesdays at 4p-5p
+Babak Salimi: Wednesdays at 4p-5p

 Baharan Khatami: Mondays at 11:30a-12:30p